Are you considering gifting some real estate marketing products or promotional items to potential and current customers?

 - A marketing product is kept for two years by 60% of consumers (source).

-- There is a correlation between the quality of a promotional item and the reputation of the respective company for 72% of consumers (source).
+- The quality of a promotional item and the reputation of the respective company correlates.
+This perception is the case for 72% of consumers (source).

 - Less than half of consumers (48%) wish to receive promotional items more often (source).